ProfessorMOB/braille-art-aesthetics/README.md

 Note: you can do the same to convert braille art that looks better in dark mode to light mode.

 Soooo, yeah.
 That's what this tool is.
 I couldn't find an equivalent anywhere, and I realized, hey I know how to code, so I made this.
+Also mind my slight hostility to light mode users.

 # TODO
 Allow redirection of the output to a file